clinicalml/prancer/README.md

 ## Contact

 If you have any questions, please email Monica Agrawal [magrawal@mit.edu].
+Credit belongs to Ariel Levy for the development of this platform.

 Based on [React-Redux-Flask boilerplate.](https://github.com/dternyak/React-Redux-Flask)